sylchw/The-Basics-for-getting-settled-down/README.md

     - TextNow
     - https://play.google.com/store/apps/details?id=com.enflick.android.TextNow
     - https://apps.apple.com/us/app/textnow-call-text-unlimited/id314716233

+2. US Currency MasterCard/Visa
+- For taking Uber/Lyft from the Airport
+- I recommend Youtrip https://you.co/ if you're from Singapore, as it offers wholesale currency exchange rates

 ### The immediate needs after arrival
+1. Clipper Card
+- Travel card for the bay area public transport.
+- Purchasable at any Walgreens, Whole Foods Market, SMART fare machines @ BART, Muni Metro and Ferry terminals

-1. Chase bank account
+2. Chase bank account
 - $200 free for new checking, $150 free for new savings.
 - Apply the first week you're here.
 Bring passport, DS2019, i94, Training plan and proof of address.
 - Call the nearest branch to make appointment before heading down. https://accounts.chase.com/raf/share/2564356552

-2. Discover IT credit OR Discover IT student credit
+3. Discover IT credit OR Discover IT student credit
 - $50 bonus
 - 1% Cashback with 5% rotating categories cashback.
 - First credit card to apply for to build credit.